 Colour-coded 26AWG PTFE leads ensure compliance to the DIN44081 standard and 3-phase motor triplet versions to DIN44082.
-Owing to their very low cold impedance and step-function PTC characteristic, several motor protection PTCs can be wired in series so that multiple points (i.e. 2 to 3 motor phases) can be monitored at the same time - any one over-temperature condition triggering a motor protection relay circuit and thus thermally protecting the motor.
+Owing to their very low cold impedance and step-function PTC characteristic, several motor protection PTCs can be wired in series so that multiple points (i.e. 2 or 3 motor phases) can be monitored at the same time – any one over-temperature condition triggering a motor protection relay circuit and thus thermally protecting the motor.

 The increase in PTC resistance limits the through current until the PTC heater reaches a state of equilibrium.
 If heat is withdrawn from the PTC, its resistance will drop allowing more current to flow through the PTC until a steady-state condition is reached again.
 Conversely, if the PTC element temperature rises, its resistance will increase accordingly reducing the through current until a further state of equilibrium is achieved.

 Thus a PTC thermistor can operate as a self-regulating heater.